frialey63/rosta/README.md

 Calendar
 - holiday and volunteer days in  future only (unless an admin?)
 - perform updates to shift
-- weekends and bank holidays
+- weekends (patch fc?) and bank holidays (https://www.gov.uk/bank-holidays.json)
 - help text / tooltip / button

 Report View or Dialog